ChicoState/UX-BlueConnect/phaseIII/README.md

 ### Qualitative Data:

 There were several areas of improvement suggested by the participants:
+- There is a lack of continuity as the settings would refresh
+- There should be a notification to inform a user that preset, playlists, etc. have saved
+- Clearer design for the mixer (E.g., a slider that slides instead of being a notch)
+- Make the design of each screen less cluttered

+From the suggestions, the main issues can be derived to functionality and flow of the application.
+There is a mismatch between the participants mental model with the conceptual model for BlueConnect.
+Some buttons behave differently from what a user is expecting and there should be more feedback coming from the interaction (E.x.
+Notifications for whether something saved).
+There is also a need to simplify the design even further to make the screen look less busy (cluttered) and easier to comprehend so all the functions can be seen.

 ### Quantitative Data:

 From the spreadsheet, 100% of the participants were able to complete Task 1 and Task 2.
 Also, the User Ratings from Task 1 & Task 2 (and to that extent the overall test) both had 33% of participants give a score of 3 (satisfied) and 67% of participants give a score of 4 (very satisfied).
+From looking at the qualitative data mentioned previously, and the quantitative data attained from user satisfaction/success, the application is satisfying to use but lacks effectiveness to communicate how the applicaiton functions.

 ![User Ratings](../phaseIII/User_Ratings.png)